hbasold/CoindDepTypes/README.md

 In the future, I would like to have at least the typing rules and the proof of subject reduction formalised.

+# Usage

+Requires Agda version 2.6.0.1 and the master branch of the standard library (will be v0.18).

 ## References

 [1] H. Basold and H. Geuvers, ‘Type Theory based on Dependent Inductive and